Norsewood: Early settlement

 Norsewood was founded by mainly Norwegian settlers in 1872 as a loggers’ settlement and retains a Scandinavian tenor.
 The village was carved out of the forest, and was subsequently destroyed in a fire in 1888.

 The government of New Zealand requested Norwegian immigrants and made an agreement with Winge & Co. in Christiania, which would allow for 3,000 emigrants to New Zealand.
 In the years 1870–76, nearly 1,000 Norwegians moved to the Norsewood area.

 Modern township

-The settlement continues celebrate its Scandinavian culture.
+The settlement continues to celebrate its Scandinavian culture.
 A Scandinavian festival is held every year.
-Traditional celebrations of Norway's Constitution Day is held on the Sunday closest to 17 May.
+Traditional celebrations of Norway's Constitution Day are held on the Sunday closest to 17 May.

 The main square by Coronation Street welcomes visitors to "Little Norway", and a Norwegian flag flies from the street's tourist office.
 The Bindalsfaering, a fishing boat gifted by the Norwegian Government, is displayed in a glassed boat-house in Upper Norsewood, near a replica of a Norwegian stave church.